-While the marketing department and others in a company may find value in inbound marketing techniques including writing and publishing articles about their products in major trade publications, top executives may not see this.
+While the marketing department and others in a company may find value in inbound marketing techniques including writing and publishing articles about their products in major trade publications, on LinkedIn, and posting on social media, top executives may not see this.

-There are many reasons for the skepticism, but some of the key factors I have encountered are the following:
+There are many reasons for the skepticism, but some of the key inbound marketing issues I have encountered are the following:

 A new model.
 Executives are often a bit older than the rest of their staff, and they don’t understand how inbound marketing efforts could prove useful.
 They remember when advertisements were the most effective way to get their message to end-customers.
 Plus, you can see an ad on paper, bright as light.
 The benefits of inbound marketing are not always so clear.

 I have actually witnessed this first hand.
 A couple of years ago, one of the marketing people at Southwest Airlines told me she sat down with the head honcho at Southwest for an afternoon, discussing inbound marketing, LinkedIn marketing, and social and digital marketing techniques.
 It took the afternoon, but he soon realized their value.

 High expectations.
 Executives may be reluctant to give an inbound marketing program much time.
 Inbound marketing is like a steam locomotive coming out of the station.
 It starts moving slowly and builds momentum as it goes.
 Some executives get restless and cancel their marketing campaigns after just four months.
 They cannot see a return on the investment down the road.
 The industry has demonstrated, however, that inbound marketing takes at least six months to show what it can do.